Atomosk/EvilPlanner/Readme.md

     msbuild EvilPlanner.sln /p:Platform="Any CPU" /p:Configuration=Release /p:ProductionDeploy=true /p:PublishProfile=Production

 ### Frontend

 To compile frontend, you'll need a local npm installation.
 First of all, install used packages:

-    cd EvilPlanner.Frontend
+    cd EvilPlanner.Next
     npm install

-After that, you can compile code with Visual Studio (it will use the prodived `Gulpfile.js`) or from the command line:
+After that, you can compile code with either `npm run webpack` or [WebPack Task Runner][vs-webpack] extension for Visual Studio.

-    npm run build

-#### Watch
-The `watch` task has been provided for the development purposes.
-Visual Studio will start it automatically; you also have an option to start it from the
-terminal:

-    npm run watch

-For production, you should use the following commands:
+For deployment, you should use the following commands:

-    npm run clean
-    npm run deploy
+    npm run webpack
-    cp -r -force ./dist/* $TargetPath
+    cp -r -force ./wwwroot/* $TargetPath

 Frontend project may be deployed to any server.

 Creating Database Migration
 ---------------------------

 When developing, you'll often want to migrate your staging database.
 Unfortunately, there's a bug in Visual Studio that could prevent you from doing that in the standard way.
 So, if you want to create new migration, follow this